nordic-rse/nordic-rse.github.io/content/association/privacy.md

   agreement, you will not be registered.

-### Presenters
+### Presenters and authors

 * By submitting a request to present at an event event, your information is processed for the purposes of organizing the event.
-* The information processed is the information requested at submission time.
+* The information processed is the information provided at submission time, for example, title, abstract, any material you provide, and information about the presenter (name, affiliation, possible contact information - depending on what is provided).
-* Once an event is accepted, the information related to your event becomes public and no longer subject to privacy protection.
-This (and exact information) is explicitly confirmed before publication, though.
+* Once an event is accepted, the information related to your event is published and no longer subject to privacy protection.
+This (and exact information which will be published) is explicitly confirmed before publication, though.
 * The legal basis of processing this information is performance of a contract.
 The contract is a request to present at an event and may be ended at any time prior to publication of data.
 Should you not